THIS POST MAY CONTAIN COMPENSATED LINKS. FIND MORE INFO IN OUR DISCLAIMER.

 – A Recap of the Options Available

-A common misconception is that when you go on a cruise, everything at sea is all-inclusive.
+A common misconception is that when you go on a cruise, everything at sea is all inclusive.
 Apart from a few of the Ultra Luxury Cruise lines, and some premium brands who offer add on packages, you will be charged for almost everything else apart from your accommodation and food in the main restaurants.
 Once you add on extras like Spa Treatments, Gratuities, Bar bills and speciality dining, fitness classes, you can end up with a massive bill at the end of your voyage.
-All Inclusive Cruising is different!
+All Inclusive Cruises are different!

 With the explosion in demand for cruising, the market has become incredibly complicated.
 So when you come to decide on your next Cruise, you are faced with an increasing number of cruise lines and hundreds of cruise ships from which to choose.
 They each focus on their particular niche of the market and all have a slightly different offering which sometimes makes it difficult to work out precisely what you are getting for your money.
 Before you book, always be sure to understand what makes up your cruise fare.